RoelofRuis/termites/readme.md

 ### Graph configuration

-To customise graph/library behaviour, options can be passed to the graph constructor:
+Several configuration options can be passed to the graph constructor:

-#### Add a console logger
+#### Attach a console logger
 ```golang
 termites.NewGraph(termites.WithConsoleLogger())
 ```